JinmiaoChenLab/SpatialGlue_tutorials/docs/source/Installation.rst

    conda activate SpatialGlue

-   #Install SpatialGlue package
+   #Install SpatialGlue (SpatialGlue_3M) package

-   pip install SpatialGlue
+   pip install SpatialGlue or pip install SpatialGlue_3M

    2) To use the environment in jupyter notebook, add python kernel for this environment.